tesolchina/PoetryAI/Technology/03_Testing_Validation/pilot-testing/T4-testing-manual.md

 ## Welcome!

 Thank you for being Tester 4!
 You will conduct comprehensive testing with detailed documentation.
-Your feedback will provide deep insights into the entire system from OTP login to advanced features.
+Your feedback will provide deep insights into the entire system from Email/Password login to advanced features.
 This manual guides you through an in-depth testing process.

 ---